How are go/no-go decisions made regarding trips to international locations during COVID-19?

 for Honduras and Costa Rica trips or email@example.com

-Trip participants travel to vulnerable populations that do not have access to quality health care, so trip participants who prefer not to be vaccinated will need to wait to travel until the pandemic has been eradicated.
+Trip participants travel to vulnerable populations that may not have access to quality health care.
+Those who prefer not to be vaccinated will need to delay travel until a later time.

 Do I need to be tested for COVID-19 before I go or when I return?